- 1A meeting of people face to face, especially for consultation.More example sentences

 - When reporters interview me about press controversies, I'm frank to the point of self-destruction.

-- 1.1 [no object, with adverbial] Perform (well or badly) at an interview.More example sentences
+- 1.3 [no object] Perform (well or badly) at an interview.More example sentences

 - If he interviews well with prospective teams and shows a penchant for receiving out of the backfield, he'll go high in the draft.